 THE THEODORE N. ROMANOFF PRIZE

 The Theodore N. Romanoff Prize funds an annual $2000 scholarship to support the study of the language or the historical texts of ancient Egypt.
 This prize is named in tribute to Theodore Romanoff who received his M.A. from The Artemis A.W. and Martha Sharp Joukowsky Institute for Archaeology and the Ancient World at Brown University.
 This grant is available concurrent with an ECA or NEH award.

-USAIDARCE has been actively helping to conserving Egyptian monuments since 1993.
-With funds generously provided by the American people through the United States Agency for International Development (USAID) and in close collaboration with Egypt's Supreme Council of Antiquities (SCA), over fifty projects have now been completed.
+ARCE has been actively helping to conserving Egyptian monuments since 1993.
+With funds generously provided by the American people through the United States Agency for International Development (USAID) and in close collaboration with Egypt's Ministry of State for Antiquities (formerly known as the Supreme Council of Antiquities - SCA), over fifty projects have now been completed.

 Recognizing that the future of Egypt's monuments must rest ultimately with Egyptian archaeologists and conservators, ARCE's conservation initiatives include a significant emphasis on training.
 The Egyptian Antiquities Conservation Project (EAC) is the latest series of projects to be implemented under an agreement with USAID.
 In 2007, ARCE received funding for a number of specific conservation and training initiatives.
 Learn More about Featured Projects >>

 UNITED STATES DEPARTMENT OF EDUCATION

 ARCE has received two very important 4 year grants from the Department of Education in recent years.
 These grants support the work of the center including funding of a series of international seminars, funding improvements to the library, some staff salary assistance, and the purchase of furniture and computers for the use of ARCE fellows and Arabic language students.

 WILLIAM P. McHUGH MEMORIAL FUND